 Qantas Business Lounge

-With four hours to burn before our next flight, Brooke and I headed to the Qantas lounge.
+With four hours to burn before our next flight, we headed to the Qantas lounge.
 Qantas offers two lounges in the domestic terminal at SYD – one for economy, and one for business.
 Both have a moderately strict, “smart casual” dress code.
 Basically, no flip flops or beachwear.
 I took advantage of the lounge showers to clean up and refresh after a long day of flying.

 The rest of the time, we used the free wi-fi to check in with family.
 We also enjoyed some coffee creations at the little coffee bar.
 The barista was great, and he whipped up some delicious caffeinated drinks.
 I visited the buffet for a toasted ham & cheese breakfast sandwich.
 The Qantas business lounge is a great spot to spend a few hours at SYD.